EMC China Lab

 What is FCC Certification?

-FCC certification, officially known as Federal Communications Commission certification, is an important regulatory measure in the United States for controlling the electromagnetic compatibility of radio and communication products.
+FCC certification, officially known as Federal Communications Commission certification, is an important regULatory measure in the United States for controlling the electromagnetic compatibility of radio and communication products.
 Its purpose is to ensure that products do not interfere with radio and telecommunication networks while safeguarding consumer safety and health.

 What are the Types of FCC Certification?